-S. 175, H. 800: An Act banning the retail sale of cats and dogs in pet shops
+S. 230/H. 384: An Act banning the retail sale of cats and dogs in pet shops

 Sponsors: Senator Patrick O’Connor and Representative Natalie Higgins

 Pet shops typically acquire their dogs and cats from inhumane commercial breeding facilities, often called “puppy mills” or “kitten mills.”
 Pet stores are a preferred sales outlet for puppy mills because they allow the cruelty at the mills to remain hidden from consumers.
-These bills prohibit the sale of dogs, cats, and rabbits from pet shops unless the animals come from shelters or rescue organizations.
+This bill prohibits the sale of dogs and cats (and H. 384 includes rabbits too) from pet shops unless the animals come from shelters or rescue organizations.

-This legislation does not prevent consumers from acquiring a dog, cat, or rabbit from a responsible breeder or a shelter or rescue organization.
+This legislation does not prevent consumers from acquiring one of these animals from a responsible breeder or a shelter or rescue organization.
 Further, it does not prohibit a pet shop from partnering with a shelter or rescues to provide animals in their store.
-California and Maryland recently joined more than 335 municipalities nationwide—including Boston, Cambridge, Stoneham, Pittsfield, and Holliston—in passing laws that prohibit the sale of commercially-raised dogs and cats in pet stores.
+California, Maryland, Maine, Washington, and Illinois have similar state laws.
+There are more than 380 municipalities nationwide—including Boston, Cambridge, Holliston, Marshfield, North Adams, Pittsfield, Plymouth, Springfield, and Stoneham—that passed laws prohibiting the sale of commercially-raised dogs and cats in pet stores.

 Where do pet shops get their animals?